-I first moved to Dublin from England 12 years ago, leaving behind a well-established group of friends, and soon began to feel isolated and tired of my empty social calendar.
+I first moved to Dublin from England 12 years ago, leaving behind family and a well-established group of friends.
+After a few months, I began to feel isolated and tired of my empty social calendar.
 I quickly decided that getting involved with new things was the way to go.
 I joined book clubs, running groups, volunteer groups and soon widened my social circle.
 If you find yourself in a similar position it can be difficult, especially later on in life, to get out there and meet new people but the effort is well worth it.
-In fact, increased socialising is proven to help alleviate symptoms of depression1.
+In fact, increased socialising is proven to help alleviate symptoms of depression.

 Although in small doses stress is good, and keeps us motivated, too much can become a burden.
 If your stress levels are too high it can cause problems including difficulty concentrating, fatigue, skin problems, or physical illness.
 Helpful strategies for managing stress in a positive way include:

 Problem solving - make a list of the things that cause you stress, decide what you can solve now, and which are beyond your control, for the moment.
 From the list start to tackle the smaller ones, being able to solve small problems will eventually give you the confidence to tackle the larger ones.

 Manage your emotions - venting may be helpful if done in a safe, private space, but might make things worse if done in public.
 Sometimes, it’s not worth the stress to argue.
 Give in once in a while or meet people halfway.

 Set yourself limits - as a working mother I fall into a group most prone to stress.
 One of the most important things I’ve learned is to be realistic about what it is that I can do; there are only 8 hours in a day.